raphaelgoulart/360GHDrums2Midi/README.md

   * Same as boostRed, but for the orange cymbal.
 * boostKick
   * Same as boostRed, but for the kick pedal.
-* midiRed
+* MIDIRed
-  * It is the midi note that will be sent when the red pad is hit.
-Read the [General MIDI Percussion Key Map](http://computermusicresource.com/GM.Percussion.KeyMap.html) to find the specific midi note you want.
+  * It is the MIDI note that will be sent when the red pad is hit.
+Read the [General MIDI Percussion Key Map](http://computermusicresource.com/GM.Percussion.KeyMap.html) to find the specific MIDI note you want.
   * Default value is 38
-* midiYellow
+* MIDIYellow
-  * Same as midiRed, but for the yellow cymbal.
+  * Same as MIDIRed, but for the yellow cymbal.
   * Default value is 46
-* midiBlue
+* MIDIBlue
-  * Same as midiRed, but for the blue pad.
+  * Same as MIDIRed, but for the blue pad.
   * Default value is 45
-* midiGreen
+* MIDIGreen
-  * Same as midiRed, but for the green pad.
+  * Same as MIDIRed, but for the green pad.
   * Default value is 43
-* midiOrange
+* MIDIOrange
-  * Same as midiRed, but for the orange cymbal.
+  * Same as MIDIRed, but for the orange cymbal.
   * Default value is 49
-* midiKick
+* MIDIKick
-  * Same as midiRed, but for the kick pedal.
+  * Same as MIDIRed, but for the kick pedal.
   * Default value is 36
 * channel
   * Refers to the Midi channel to which the note will be sent to.
 Minimum value is 1, maximum is 16.
 Channel 10 is used for drums.